OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Processing

-In the following, we describe on a high-level the steps to derive a Variability-Resolved Service Template from a Variable
+In the following, we describe on a high-level the steps to derive a variability-resolved service template from a variable service template.
-Service Template.

 ### Resolve Variability

-To resolve the variability in a Variable Service Template, conduct the following steps:
+To resolve the variability in a variable service template, conduct the following steps:

 1. Retrieve Variability Inputs Assignments.
 1. Ensure that TOSCA Definitions Version is `tosca_variability_1_0`